jgscott/ECO395M/exercises/README.md

 I have posted a [set of project guidelines](https://github.com/jgscott/ECO395M/blob/master/exercises/project-guidelines.pdf) to give you some more specifics about how to prepare and submit your reports.
 But the basic idea is what we've discussed before: find a problem and data set that interests you, approach it using the tools we've learned in class, and write a report.

-# How to prepare and submit your reports
+# How to prepare and submit your HW and projects

 For both HW and projects, you will be evaluated both on the technical correctness (50%) and the overall intellectual quality (50%) of your approach and write-up.
 Strive to make each write-up self-contained and something that a future employer would find engaging and impressive.
 Please try as far as possible to [follow the suggestions given here.](https://jgscott.github.io/teaching/writeups/write_ups/).
 These guidelines are geared more towards the longer writeups for more complex data sets, but even for short problems, their general spirit should be followed.